 Montreal is a city of neighbourhoods, each one characterised by a unique charm.
 But what are the best Montreal neighbourhoods for newcomers and young families?
 Where to live in Montreal depends on your preferences and particular needs, so we outline which Montreal neighbourhoods may be the right choice for newcomers.

-This section offers a brief description of the different neighbourhoods of Montreal.
+This page offers a description of the different neighbourhoods of Montreal.
 Deciding where to live in Montreal may take a while, so try not to commit to a location long term until you have arrived and seen more of the city.
 There is a steady flow of rented accommodation in Montreal.

 As a general rule, the Island of Montreal is more anglophone on the western side and far more francophone toward the east.
-The neighbourhoods listed include neighbourhoods close to downtown Montreal, as well as more suburban neighbourhoods that lie within the commuter belt of the Greater Montreal Area.
+The Montreal neighbourhoods listed include neighbourhoods close to downtown Montreal, as well as more suburban neighbourhoods that lie within the commuter belt of the Greater Montreal Area.

 Montreal has an extensive public transit system that includes North America’s third-busiest metro (subway) system, as well as a wide network of bus routes.
 Many neighbourhoods of Montreal are well served by this system.
 However, newcomers thinking of living in a suburb of Montreal west of Trudeau International Airport or off the Island of Montreal to the north or south may note that transit to and from the city is more difficult without access to a vehicle.
 As a result, more urban and suburban residents of Montreal are turning to car-sharing as a solution to their transport needs.

 Montreal neighbourhoods and renting